 “I’m on it, Robert.
 I’ll make three copies on thumb drives, two for me and one for you.
 They’ll never know.
 I never liked that rat bastard, Baggs.
 I wouldn’t put anything past him.”

-In Interview Room 2, Angel sat at the far end of a table, ; her handcuff chain threaded through a U-bolt.
+In Interview Room 2, Angel sat at the far end of a table; her handcuff chain threaded through a U-bolt.
 Officers Grimes and Joyner stood watch.
 So far, she had been cooperative, watching the two officers warily.
 The door opened, and two additional police officers entered, followed by Captain Baggs.

 “OK, blondie.
 I’ll ask you one more time.
 What’s your name?”

 She just stared at him, expressionless.
 At that moment, Officer Carla Gutiérrez entered the room carrying a small cardboard box.

 “Captain Baggs, this is the strip search kit.
 I just called Gabriella Castillo at the booking desk, and she says that you charged this woman with only disorderly conduct and fighting.
 Under Illinois state law, you can’t legally strip search her.
-Therefore, I will not participate in any strip search of her, and I suggest that you do likewise.”
+Therefore, I will not participate in any strip search of her, and I suggest you do likewise.”

 “Carla, I’m in charge of the Precinct today, and I decide what we do.
-So, you can just get the hell out of here,” Baggs replied.
+So, you can get the hell out of here.”

 “Fine.
 I’m going straight to my office and calling Internal Affairs about this.
 You’re making a big mistake, Captain Baggs.”